 Communicators

-Carried/Worn Gear

-Base Cost: 100 credits
+Carried/Worn Gear Base Cost: 100 credits Weight: 1 lbs.

 Tier 1: A basic communicator allows free back and forth conversation between the user and anyone within 100 miles.
 It must be carried in hand.
 A basic communicator is charged off a power cell which gives it 4 hours of active use or twice that simply being left on.